DIPlib/diplib/src/documentation/image.md

 The first argument to this constructor is a `dip::DataSegment` object, which is just a shared pointer to void.
-If you want the `%dip::Image` object to own the resources, pass create a shared pointer with an appropriate deleter function.
-Otherwise, use the function `dip::NonOwnedRefToDataSegment` to create a shared pointer wihtout a deleter function (as in the example above), indicating that ownership is not to be transferred.
+If you want the `%dip::Image` object to own the resources, pass a shared pointer with an appropriate deleter function.
+Otherwise, use the function `dip::NonOwnedRefToDataSegment` to create a shared pointer without a deleter function (as in the example above), indicating that ownership is not to be transferred.
 In the example below, we do the same as above, but we transfer ownership of the `std::vector` to the image.
 When the image goes out of scope (or is reallocated) the